acss-io/atomizer/README.md

     -H, --helpersNamespace [namespace]  adds the given namespace to all helper selectors.
     --rtl                               swaps `start` and `end` keyword replacements with `right` and `left`.
     --ie                                adds old IE hacks to the output.
-    --verbose                           show additional log info (warnings).
+    --exclude [pattern]                 pattern to exclude file to be scanned --verbose                           show additional log info (warnings).
 ```